 Trip Overview

-Access 13, or the Pillars of Hercules Run, is a very scenic run that can be scratched through at residual flows but is best done on one of the scheduled release days.
+Access 13, or the Pillars of Hercules Run, is a very scenic run that can be scratched through at residual flows in a packraft.
+It is generally only kayaked on scheduled release days.
 The tracks in and out are tricky.
 Above this run is the deadly Tree Trunk Gorge and below it another deadly stretch above Waikato Falls.
 You must know the take-out as the bottom gorge can not be run (a kayaker died here in late 2019).

 Shuttle